kiyagak/WireShark-Portfolio/HTTP.md

 <img width="1335" height="784" alt="Screenshot From 2025-10-31 01-54-30" src="https://github.com/user-attachments/assets/c1928786-2a10-4809-bd30-80722e3f17df" />

-16. # of TCP segments for HTTP response?
+16. Number of TCP segments for HTTP response

 - Find the HTTP Response using a display filter to show only HTTP responses: